Every person in every job has the power to turn our world into a healthier, greener place.

 - Politics: Every student has the potential to be the next Alexandria Ocasio-Cortez — whether in the lower or higher echelons of government.
 You don’t necessarily need a sustainability degree to get there, though it certainly doesn’t hurt.
 Work as a consultant, strategist, or compliance officer.
 Spend time in the field.
 Fight.
 Have a voice, or at least know how to broadcast the voice of a political maven you support.

 - Journalism: Major in sustainability, minor in journalism?
 When you already know the beat you want to cover, this career path works, whether you plan to freelance or work for a news outlet.
-An environmental journalism degree allows professionals to use their position to educate, advocate, and uncover in matters of conservation and sustainability.
+An environmental journalism degree allows professionals to use their position to educate about, advocate for, and uncover issues in matters of conservation and sustainability.
 Specialization can help further this career, and a working knowledge of government regulations and industry standards is a must.

 The Future of Sustainability Careers